 MCBB graduate student mailboxes are located in the department in which their Major professor resides.
 First-year students will receive mail in the Biology Department.
 Biology Department mailboxes are in the corridor outside BRB 101.
 They are set up alphabetically.
-The combinations and box number assignments can be obtained from Jenal Austin at the front desk, Biology Main Office.

-Chemistry Department graduate students have individual mailboxes at the Chemistry Office (SCI 299).
+The combinations and box number assignments can be obtained from the front desk staff in BRB 101.
+Chemistry Department graduate students have individual mailboxes at the Chemistry Office (SCI 299.
 Physics Department mailboxes are in the Departmental Office (SCI 201).

-Biomedical Engineering Department mailboxes are in room 407, 44 Cummington St.

-Health Sciences Department graduate student mailboxes are in the Departmental Office, Room 433.
+Biomedical Engineering Department mailboxes are in room 407, 44 Cummington St. Health Sciences Department graduate student mailboxes are in the Departmental Office, Room 433.